 The famous, playing fields of Eton are responsible for forging the characters of nineteen prime ministers, no less, although SlyBob are Absolute Beginners at this ruggers and much prefer the balls to be round.

-[1] Who knows how many now following the shambles of late 2022?
+As for prime ministers, who knows how many now following the shambles of late 2022, right comrades?

 Windsor is the 'Oldest and Largest Occupied Castle in the World', they say, although this isn't it.
 Getting Away From The Numbers in Windsor, a decision has been made to decamp to LEGOLAND™ a couple of miles south-west of town.